Yair Ariel • July-7-2016

-In any quick service restaurant children are the first ones who need to be entertained.
+In any quick-service restaurant, children are the first ones who need to be entertained.
 Every frazzled parent on the planet knows what a chore it can be to place an order and then have to wait, with hungry kids, for their food.
 Unless there’s a built-in playground, the kids get bored and can become an annoyance to other diners.

 Embody Your Brand

 It’s an impossibility to chase perfection on everything.
 This exhausts your resources and leads to frustration.
 Instead, focus your attention on the details that will have the most impact.
 Take Starbucks, for example.
 Coffee orders can be pretty complex.
 Have you ever noticed how they trained their customers?
 That’s right.
-The company trained their customers on the correct way to order their drinks.
+The company trained its customers on the correct way to order their drinks.
 Starbucks baristas take orders and then repeat them back to the customer in “barista-speak”.
 Customers picked up on the language and started using it.
 The result of this?
 Starbucks improved efficiency and satisfied customers.
 The other side-effect is that those who come to Starbucks feel that they’re part of the ‘tribe.’

-Another example is Shake Shack.
-The company provided induction loops at their counters to allow their customers who have hearing aids hear the cashier more clearly.
+Another example is the Shake Shack.
+The company provided induction loops at their counters to allow their customers who have hearing aids to hear the cashier more clearly.
 Shake Shack did this because it was a way for them to be more hospitable to all of their customers, including those with hearing impairment.

 Some QSRs get lost in the latest promotions and newest products.
-While a promotion or a product can set you apart from your competition, and may draw customers into your establishment, those come and go.
+While a promotion or a product can set you apart from your competition and may draw customers into your establishment, those come and go.
 Find out how you can create a unique image to really enhance the customer experience.
 It could be through your background music, your decor, or something like BEAM.
 There’s a reason eateries used to have a few arcade machines or pinball games.
 Whatever your brand image is, you should strive to have your customer interactions reinforce that image.

 The greatest brands set and hold themselves to the highest standard.
 Consider how you would want to be treated in your establishment and stick to that.
 Take Chick-fil-A, for example.
-When a customer thanks an employee, the response they receive is “my pleasure.”
+When a customer thanks to an employee, the response they receive is “my pleasure.”
 Not “no problem” or even “you’re welcome.”
 The employees here go above and beyond by helping customers to their cars, offering to refill beverages in the dining room, and being genuinely interested in the welfare of their customers.

 Get It Right the First Time

-Everyone has likely felt the frustration of taking their order at a drive thru and pulling away, only to get home and find an order of fries is missing.
+Everyone has likely felt the frustration of taking their order at a drive-thru and pulling away, only to get home and find an order of fries is missing.
 Maybe you’ve specifically ordered extra cheese on your burger and didn’t get any.
 When mistakes happen, it’s frustrating for both the customers and the employees.
 Train your employees to confirm orders and double-check before giving food to the customers.
 It may take longer, but it’s worth it to really boost the customer experience and satisfaction.

 Promote Good Health

-Fast food or quick service restaurants aren’t thought of as the healthiest fare.
+Fast food or quick-service restaurants aren’t thought of as the healthiest fare.
 With more and more Americans giving consideration to their health, now is a good time to highlight and promote your healthier side items and entrees.
 Let customers know about lower-calorie options like veggie burgers and salads.
-Are there options where they can have the salad dressing on the side or turn their high calorie sandwich into a lettuce wrap?
+Are there options where they can have the salad dressing on the side or turn their high-calorie sandwich into a lettuce wrap?